cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 }
 ```

-Which is good news, if expected.
+This is good news if expected.

 ## Conclusion

-You can modify this test file, in particular choose not to reject the game, but instead to list it in the next test run, thanks to the [`getAllStoredGames` call](https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L33).
+With the [`getAllStoredGames` call](https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L33) you can modify this test file, in particular by choosing not to reject the game but instead to list it in the next test run.

-You have now included the elements and messages that allow you to interact with the Checkers blockchain.
+You have now included elements and messages that allow you to interact with the Checkers blockchain.
 You have confirmed this with a small NodeJs experimentation file.
-The _only_ things that remain now are to add any [server-side scripts](./server-side.md) and have [a GUI](./external-gui.md) in which to plug the elements you created.
+The only things that remain now are to add any [server-side scripts](./server-side.md) and to plug the elements you have created into [a GUI](./external-gui.md).